 Benderson Development has filed their new mixed use Critical Area Plan (CAP) for Siesta Promenade, located at the intersection of US-41 S and Stickney Point Road (roadways with D & F Level of Service ratings).
-They are proposing to build 414 residential units, a 130 room hotel and 140,000 sq ft of retail.
+They are proposing to build 414 residential units, a 130 room hotel, 7000 sq ft of office and 133,000 sq ft of retail.
 The entire project encompasses 23.8 acres and is comprised of:

 13 buildings (see site plan in image gallery)